Thomas S. Hamblin: Personal life

 Hamblin's ex-wife died in 1849, and he married actress Elizabeth Mary Ann Trewar Shaw.
-She bore him four more children: Alla, Constance, Edith, and William Snowden Hamblin.
+They had four more children: Alla, Constance, Edith, and William Snowden Hamblin.

 Thomas Hamblin died of a "brain fever" (probably cerebral meningitis or cerebral syphilis) in his Broome Street home on 8 January 1853.
 He left eight heirs, each of whom received $10,000 from his estate.
 He was buried at Ocean Hill, Brooklyn.
 His family maintained ownership of the Bowery Theatre until 1867.